pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 In some instances, we may refuse a request for a withdrawal or transfer from an account.
 The following list includes, but is not limited to, the most common reasons we might refuse such requests:

-- · If the funds you wish to withdraw are not yet available; (See the "Funds Availability at Citibank" section of the Marketplace Addendum .)
+- · If the funds you wish to withdraw are not yet available; (See the 'Funds Availability at Citibank' section of the Marketplace Addendum .)
 - · If we decide to require seven (7) days advance written notice and we have not received such notice;
 - · If there are insufficient funds in your account;
 - · If you use a type of check not acceptable to us;